Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-In Section~\ref{sec: non excep g1} we prove Theorem~\ref{non exc}.
-For the proof, we are interested in the case in which $S$ is not exceptional.
+In Section~\ref{sec: non excep g1} we prepare for the proof of Theorem~\ref{non exc}.
+We are interested in the case in which $S$ is not exceptional.
 Because of Theorem~\ref{MT1}, once we assume that $\F \ne N_\F(\gamma_1(S))$, we know that $\Pp(\F)$ is non-empty.
 Thus we choose an $\F$-pearl $P$.
 If $\gamma_1(S)$ is not $\F$-essential, then we readily obtain (i) and (ii) of Theorem~\ref{non exc}.
 So in Hypothesis~\ref{hyp last} we assume that $\gamma_1(S)$ is $\F$-essential and non-abelian.
 In this case we let $V=\Omega_1(Z(\gamma_1(S)))$ and $S_1= VP$.
-Hence Proposition~\ref{prop:sub sat} can be applied to produce a saturated reduced subfusion system of $S_1$ in which $V$ is $\F$-essential.
-The application of \cite{p.index2} (see the appendix to this paper for the main result of \cite{p.index2, p.index3} applied to maximal class $p$-groups) gives us that $\Out_\F(\gamma_1(S))$ is either $\PGL_2(p)$ or $\Sym(p)$ and it also dictates the isomorphism type of $V$ as a $\GF(p)\Out_\F(\gamma_1(S))$-module.
+Then Proposition~\ref{prop:sub sat} can be applied to produce a saturated reduced subfusion system of $S_1$ in which $V$ is $\F$-essential.
+The application of \cite{p.index2} (see Appendix~\ref{AppA} for the main result of \cite{p.index2, p.index3} applied to maximal class $p$-groups) gives us that $\Out_\F(\gamma_1(S))$ is either $\PGL_2(p)$ or $\Sym(p)$ and it also dictates the isomorphism type of $V$ as a $\GF(p)\Out_\F(\gamma_1(S))$-module.
 We then determine in Lemma~\ref{G action Q} detailed information about the action of $\Aut_\F(\gamma_1(S))$ on $\gamma_1(S)$.
 In particular, this shows that the chief factors alternate between having order $p$ and being central and having order $p^{p-2}$.
 After a few more observations, in Lemma~\ref{F not OpF} we show that $\F \ne O^p(\F)$; the proof of this uses detailed knowledge about the submodule structure of exterior squares of the $(p-2)$-dimensional modules for $\PSL_2(p)$ and $\Alt(p)$.
 In Lemma~\ref{Orders}, we show that $P$ must be abelian and so there are no extraspecial $\F$-pearls and $O_p(\F)=1$.
 We also determine the structure of $\gamma_1(S)$.
-With this information available, the proof of Theorem~\ref{non exc} is quickly brought together.
+With this information available, the proof of Theorem~\ref{non exc} is quickly brought together in Section~\ref{sec:proofs}.
+In Section~\ref{sec:proofs} we also prove Theorem~\ref{compound} and Corollary~\ref{cor: no pearls}.

-The final section of the paper presents a group which realises examples of Theorem~\ref{non exc} and in the appendix we give a description of the reduced fusion systems on maximal class $p$-groups with $p$ odd and having an abelian subgroup of index $p$ taken from \cite{p.index2, p.index3}.
+The final section of the paper presents a group which realizes examples of Theorem~\ref{non exc} and in Appendix~\ref{AppA} we give a description of the reduced fusion systems on maximal class $p$-groups with $p$ odd and having an abelian subgroup of index $p$ taken from \cite{p.index2, p.index3}.
+In Appendix~\ref{AppB} we present the classification of saturated fusion systems on maximal class $3$-groups due to \cite{DRV,PSrank2}.
+Finally Appendix~\ref{AppC} lists the {\sc Magma} code used in various examples and results of the paper.